First Sunday of every month

 Drop-in slots are not available for these events.
 Clients must sign-up 24 hours in advance.

-The ODC Healthy Dancers’ Clinic Support Group is a monthly support group specifically designed to address the needs of dancers, facilitated by therapists Jennifer Bury and Nancy Marks, M.D., two professionals with dance backgrounds as well as expertise in treating dancers.
+The Dancers’ Emotional Support Group run through ODC's Healthy Dancers’ Clinic, is a monthly support group specifically designed to address the needs of dancers.
+This group is facilitated by therapists Jennifer Bury and Nancy Marks, M.D., two professionals with dance backgrounds as well as expertise in treating dancers.
 This group incorporates both movement therapy and talk therapy, offering a safe and compassionate environment for dancers to gather, facilitate connection, learn techniques to better manage stress, and share resources.
 Dancers ages 18 and over are invited.
-Sign-ups for the full series are preferred but “drop-ins” are welcome.

 Jennifer Bury has been a movement therapist in private practice since 1985, teaching within the Gestalt psychology community throughout the U.S., Europe, and Asia.
 Now based in San Francisco, Jennifer is a Certified Trainer and Supervisor in Developmental Somatic Psychotherapy™️, holds a BFA in dance from NYU Tisch School of the Arts, and has also studied medicine, neuroscience, Bartenieff Fundamentals, Bioenergetics, Feldenkrais, Alexander, Body Mind Centering, Authentic Movement, yoga, various forms of dance, and holds a black belt in Aikido.